svisser/ipuz/docs/reading.rst

-clues             No         Must be a dictionary with Direction keys and non-empty lists of Clue values. showenumerations  No         Must be a boolean. clueplacement     No         Must be an element from ``["before", "after", "blocks", null]``. answer            No         Must be a non-empty string. answers           No         Must be a non-empty list of non-empty strings. enumeration       No         Must be a string. enumerations      No         Must be a list of strings. misses            No         Must be a dictionary with string keys and string values.
+clues             No         Must be a dictionary with Direction keys and non-empty lists of Clue values. showenumerations  No         Must be a boolean. clueplacement     No         Must be an element from ``["before", "after", "blocks", null]``. answer            No         Must be a string. answers           No         Must be a list of strings. enumeration       No         Must be a string. enumerations      No         Must be a list of strings. misses            No         Must be a dictionary with string keys and string values.